Frimpong Yaw Addo

-Frimpong Yaw Addo is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana and Eight parliament of the Fourth Republic of Ghana representing the Manso Adubia Constituency in the Ashanti Region on the ticket of the New Patriotic Party.
+Frimpong Yaw Addo (born 2 September 1962) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana and Eight parliament of the Fourth Republic of Ghana representing the Manso Adubia constituency in the Ashanti Region on the ticket of the New Patriotic Party (NPP).
 He is currently the Deputy Minister for Food and Agriculture.

 Early life and education

-Addo was born on 2 September 1962 in a town called Manso Gyeduako in the Amansie South District in the Ashanti Region.
-He had his Bachelor of Arts degree in Sociology and Diploma in English from University of Cape Coast.
-He also had his Executive Masters certificate in Conflict, Peace and Security in 2016 at the Kofi Annan International Peace Keeping Training Center in Accra.
+Addo was born on Sunday, 2 September 1962 in the town of Manso Gyeduako in the Amansie South District in the Ashanti Region.
+He earned his Bachelor of Arts degree in Sociology and Diploma in English from University of Cape Coast in 1990.
+He also obtained an Executive Master's certificate in Conflict, Peace and Security in 2016 at the Kofi Annan International Peacekeeping Training Centre in Accra.

 Career

-Addo was the Manager of corporate affairs department at Private Ent.
-Foundation.
+Addo was the Manager of Corporate Social Responsibility Department, Private Enterprise Foundation.
 He was also the Social and Environment impact expert at Comptran Engineering.
 He was also the Social and Environment impact expert at Transtel Consult.
-He was also the programs liaison officer at National Democratic Institute for International Affairs.
+He was also the programme's liaison officer at National Democratic Institute for International Affairs.